 Furö Studios is an interdisciplinary design studio founded by Frida and Jesper Starvid, both passionate architects and yogis.
-When they first met, Frida was roaming the world, had decided to leave architecture behind and was planning to explore life as a beach bum in Mexico.
+When we first met, Frida was roaming the world, had decided to leave architecture behind and was planning to explore life as a beach bum in Mexico.
 But as she came home briefly to repack her bags, she ran into Jesper, and in a couple of months Cancún was replaced for Stockholm.
 Nowadays, apart from running Furö, Frida works as a yoga teacher in studios and teacher trainings in Sweden and abroad.
 Jesper practices yoga regularly, complementing his architectural work.

 The name Furö is derived from a tiny island on the southeast coast of Sweden, where we have driven down to camp in the summer.
 This little island is comprised of 500 million year old sandstone and is inhabited by nothing but some rare Caspian terns and a couple of Swedish birch trees.
 Furö is a harsh place.
 It´s completely desolate.
-And it´s beautiful.
+And it´s very, very beautiful.